KevinFocke/SudokuSolver/README.md

 4. Output the sudoku to terminal.

 Design specifications:
-- Solves all sudokus up to 36 x 36.
+- Solves all square sudokus up to 36 x 36.
-- Fast.
-Simple to use.
-Easy to extend.
+- Fast and simple to use.
 - Can recognize a sudoku in a picture.